tnichols217/DataVisualizationChallenge/README.md

 All of our work is uploaded to GitHub with complete instructions on how the code is run, complete with development environments and documentation.

+### Running

+You may utilize our included nix devshell for development with `nix develop` or activate the bundled direnv with `direnv allow`.

+The nix flake also includes a build for our graphic, which may be reproduced with `nix --extra-experimental-features "flakes nix-command ca-derivations" build .#plots`.

+All source is included within the `./src` folder, with `main.py` as our entrypoint.

+If not using `nix`, you may obtain the data manually or with the `download_data.sh` script.

 ## Works Cited

 Cleveland, OH: Cost of living, prices for Rent & Food [2025].
 (2025).
 Retrieved from [https://livingcost.org/cost/united-states/oh/](https://livingcost.org/cost/united-states/oh/)